FlowChef/FlowChef/README.md

 pip install -r requirements.txt
 ```

-By following these steps, you will have a conda environment set up and ready to run the `gradio_demos` project.
+By following these steps, you will have a conda environment set up and ready to run the `demos`.

 ### **Running the Gradio Demos**